 Whether you are considering oats as a breakfast option, or you are adding it to your smoothie or flakes, you are surely making a bowl full of nutrition.
 Oats are a whole grain that belongs to the grass family of plants.
-Oats take time to cook in its whole form; thus, they are preferred in rolled, crushed, and steel-cut forms and are mainly eaten as porridge.
-Being versatile food, you can incorporate them into your meal or can even eat it as a snack.
+Oats take time to cook in their whole form; thus, they are preferred in rolled, crushed, and steel-cut forms and are mainly eaten as porridge.
+Being versatile food, you can incorporate them into your meal or can even eat them as a snack.

 In recent years, oats have gained a lot of popularity being an incredible source of dietary fibers, protein, vitamins, minerals, and antioxidants, and that is what mainly contributes to oats benefits.

 Oats Health Benefits

 1. Lower Cholesterol Levels

 The major reason for cardiovascular problems is high cholesterol levels.
 Oats are high in beta-glucan fiber, which is known for reducing harmful LDL cholesterol levels.
 Only a half bowl of porridge is enough for lowering cholesterol levels and reducing the risk of a heart attack.

 Again the credit goes to the beta-glucan content of oats that moderate both glucose and insulin response after a meal, preventing one from type 2 diabetes.
 A 4-week diet of oatmeal can show amazing results in stabilizing blood sugar levels.

 You might like: Benefits of Muesli